The dimension of the feasible region of pattern densities: Introduction

 \section{Introduction}

-The interplay between densities of substructures and particularly determining the extremal points of the region of feasible densities is a theme underlying most of the problems in extremal combinatorics.
-The fundamental question related to the region of feasible densities is determining its number of degrees of freedom, i.e., its dimension.
+The interplay between densities of substructures and particularly determining the extremal points of the region of feasible densities is a theme underlying a large body of problems in extremal combinatorics.
+A fundamental question related to the region of feasible densities, which traces back to Whitney's work~\cite{Whi32} on the number of subgraphs with a given number of vertices and edges, is determining its number of degrees of freedom, i.e., its dimension.
+For example, while not obvious at first sight, the densities of all four $3$-vertex graphs are determined by any two of them.
 In the late 1970s, Erd\H os, Lov\'asz and Spencer~\cite{ErdLS79} determined the dimension of the region of feasible subgraph/homomorphic densities of graphs.
 They showed that homomorphic densities of non-trivial connected graphs are independent and the density of any other graph is a function of densities of non-trivial connected graphs.
-The aim of this short paper is to determine the dimension of the region of feasible pattern densities of permutations, where we describe a behavior that unexpectedly differs from the graph case.
+The aim of this short paper is to determine the dimension of the region of feasible pattern densities of permutations, where we describe a behavior that unexpectedly differs from the graph case in a substantial way.
+In particular, in addition to being ``connected'' (which is captured as being indecomposable in the context of permutations), the linear order inherent to permutations plays an essential role in the number of degrees of freedom, which is manifested by a connection to algebraic and combinatorial properties of Lyndon words that we exploit.

-Indecomposable permutations, i.e., permutations that cannot be expressed as the direct sum of two permutations, play the role of connected graphs in the realm of permutations, and it is plausible to assume that the dimension would be equal to the number of indecomposable permutations.
-Indeed, Glebov et al.~\cite{GleHKKKL17} showed that the number of (non-trivial) indecomposable permutations is a lower bound on the dimension but the bound is not tight already for $3$-point patterns (the dimension is five although there are only four non-trivial indecomposable permutations of size at most three).
-Borga and the last author studied dimensions of feasible regions~\cite{BorP20,BorP22}.
-They observed utilizing a result of Vargas~\cite{Var14} that the dimension of the region of feasible pattern densities is at most the number of non-trivial Lyndon permutations, and conjectured~\cite[Conjecture 1.3]{BorP20} that this bound is tight.
-We combine methods from algebra and combinatorics to prove this conjecture.